Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Methods

-Our approximation of $p( x_{1:t}, \theta \mid y_{1:t})$ hence uses a number of particles $N$ to represent the state trajectory $x_{1:t}$, where each particle carries its own map that is updated at each time step using \cref{eq:measUpdateParam}.
+Note that the Rao-Blackwellization allows us to use the particles in the SMC approach \cref{eq:smc} to only represent the nonlinear states $x_t$.
+The Dirac delta in \cref{eq:smc} implies that for each particle, $x_t$ is deterministic and due to the conditionally linear structure of our model the map can be computed in closed form using \cref{eq:posteriorMap}.
+Hence, our approximation of the joint smoothing distribution $p( x_{1:t}, \theta \mid y_{1:t})$ makes use of $N$ particles to represent the state trajectory $x_{1:t}$, where each particle carries its own map that is updated at each time step using \cref{eq:measUpdateParam}.
 By writing $p(x_{1:t} \mid y_{1:t})$ as

 it can be seen that also the particles can be updated recursively.
-Using the Markov property of the state and the fact that the dynamics of the state is independent of the map, $p(x_t \mid x_{1:t-1}, y_{1:t-1}) = p(x_t \mid x_{t-1})$, which is given by the model \cref{eq:dynModel} (note again that for notational simplicity we omitted the explicit conditioning on the input $u_{t-1}$).
-Furthermore, the measurement model from \cref{eq:measModel} can be used to give
+Using the Markov property of the state and the fact that our model \cref{eq:dynModel} assumes that the dynamics of the state is independent of the map $\theta$, $p(x_t \mid x_{1:t-1}, y_{1:t-1}) = p(x_t \mid x_{t-1})$ (note again that for notational simplicity we omitted the explicit conditioning on the input $u_{t-1}$).
+Furthermore, contrary to e.g.\ \citet{wigrenRML:2019,Svensson+Schon+Kok:2015}, the measurement model \cref{eq:measModel} for SLAM can be used to compute $p(y_t \mid x_{1:t}, y_{1:t-1})$ in closed-form as

 Note that if the measurement model is only approximately linear, \cref{eq:weights} will be an approximation.
 Similar to the commonly used approach of bootstrap particle filtering~\citep{Doucet+deFreitas+Gordon:2001}, in our RBPF-AS we propagate the particles using the dynamic model \cref{eq:dynModel}, compute their weights using \cref{eq:weights} and resample the particles using systematic resampling.
 Specifically implementing this filter in terms of ancestor sampling~\citep{Lindsten+Jordan+Schon:2014} allows us to keep track of the history of each particle.
 The RBPF-AS for SLAM can be found in lines~\ref{as:initPose},~\ref{as:initParams},~\ref{as:initWeights},~\ref{as:resTime}--\ref{as:time},~\ref{as:shuffleDyn},~\ref{as:computeWeights} and \ref{as:updateParams} of \cref{alg:cpf-as}.